 NEI reporting is no easy task.
-The rules and nuances associated with each state make it harder for EHS managers to file their reports accurately.
-Manufacturers and other industries are required to accurately track and report all significant air emissions to their state.
+Manufacturers and other industries are required to track and report all significant air emissions to their state.
+The variety of rules associated with each state make it hard for EHS managers to file their reports accurately.

-If your company produces any air emissions or has multiple air emission sources, then your facility may need to report these for the National Emissions Inventory (NEI).
+If your company produces any air emissions above certain threshold levels, then your facility may need to report these for the National Emissions Inventory (NEI).
 This is a requirement of the Air Emissions Reporting Rule (AERR).

-In this article, you will learn what NEI reporting is and how using a software tool can help you to complete this report painlessly.
+In this article, you will learn what NEI reporting is, familiarize yourself with the requirements that apply specifically to individual facilities (as opposed to state agencies), and understand how using a software tool can help you complete this report painlessly.

 What is NEI?